The Voice (American TV series) season 3

 The third season of the American reality talent show The Voice premiered on September 10, 2012 on NBC.
 NBC officially announced The Voice's renewal on May 13, 2012, during its 2012–13 upfront presentation, with the show returning as a fall series.
 Blake Shelton, Christina Aguilera, Adam Levine and CeeLo Green continued as coaches.

-Season three introduce Steals during the Battle rounds in which other coaches can save a losing artist to join them to their team and reinstating them in the competition.
-It was initially enacted during the Battle rounds, but would later extended to Knockout rounds (also introduced this season) from season five onwards.
+Season three introduced Steals during the Battle rounds in which other coaches can save a losing artist to join them to their team and reinstating them in the competition.
+It was initially enacted during the Battle rounds, but would later extended to Knockout rounds (also introduced this season) from season 5 onwards.

 This is the first season to introduce a revamp of the competition during the live shows adapting to a format similar to The X Factor, where eliminations now apply to any artists disregarding to the team's affiliation, and the iTunes bonus multiplier where it was awarded a tenfold of votes (fivefold as of season five) to certain artists if their recorded single peaked at a certain position at the close of the voting window.
 This is also the first time in the show's history a reduced three artists represented in the finale, thus making it the first season not all of the coaches would guarantee to represent an artist in the finale.
-This is one of only four seasons where the team size was not 12, but with a size of 16 (The inaugural season was the first with a size of eight members; seasons 18 through 20 had 10 members instead of the traditional 12).
+This is one of nine seasons where the team size was not 12, but with a size of 16 (The inaugural season was the first with a size of eight members; seasons 18 through 20, season 23 and season 25 had 10 members; and seasons 22, 24, and the current 26th had 14 members instead of the traditional 12).

-Cassadee Pope was announced as the winner of the season, making her the first female winner of The Voice.
-Pope's victory also marked Shelton's second win as a coach, and the first coach to win multiple (and consecutive) seasons.
+Cassadee Pope was named the winner of the season, making her the first female winner of The Voice. marking Blake Shelton's second win as a coach, and the first coach to win multiple (and consecutive) seasons.
+She also the first winner who had the performance montaged (battle round).